EternityForest/EmberOS/README.md

 Other users home dirs won't be set up like this unless you do it manually, EmberOS is mostly designed with Pi as the only non-system user.

+### Firewalling

+EmberOS uses firewalld.
+The ranges used by Yggdrasil and CJDNS are mapped to the public zone which blocks almost everything incoming, including SSH(Some other setups default to allowing SSH, we don't, because raspbian has a default password).
+Everything else is trusted by default.

+#### Opening a port:
+ firewall-cmd --permanent --zone=public --add-port=80/tcp

 ### Utils